marcobesier/rareskills-solidity-w01-05/README.md

 forge install
 ```

-This will install the Solmate contracts which are used in the GodMode contract.
+This will install the OpenZeppelin contract library which is used in the BondingCurveToken contract.

 ## License